 - Label the present time somewhere in the middle.

-- Mark significant events that have occurred in your life between the "birth" star and the "present" mark.
-Possible ideas include births of siblings, getting pets, starting school, moving, learning to read, learning to ride a bike, divorce, remarriage, joining a team or club, death of relatives and special holidays and vacations.
+- Mark significant events that have occurred in your life between the "birth" star and the "now" mark.
+Possible ideas include births of siblings, getting pets, starting school, moving, learning to read or ride a bike, divorce, remarriage, joining a team or club, deaths of relatives, and special holidays and vacations.

 - Mark events that you hope will happen in the future.

 Your child should feel comfortable both in your home and in the home of your former spouse.
 Ensure each home contains familiar items to help your child feel secure and at home in both places.
 If possible, work with your child's other parent and include the following items in both households:

 - Basic school supplies (paper, pencils, scissors, etc.)

 - Favorite foods